Nationwide Homeowners Insurance Review

 For an added cost, Nationwide customers can get extra coverage for identity theft, valuables, water backup, earthquake and flood insurance.
 You can also elect to purchase roof replacement coverage and new belongings coverage, which pays to replace or repair lost or damaged items at full value.

 Nationwide insurance is a great option for homeowners whose main priority is having extensive coverage for their home and their belongings.
 Home insurance from Nationwide isn’t always the cheapest, but the higher cost reflects the value of the coverage you’re getting.
+We awarded Nationwide “Best for Replacement Coverage” in our review of the best homeowners insurance providers.

 The Homeowners Insurance Factors We Analyzed